 Make sure there are no other toppings on top of the tomatoes as they won’t dry out, and instead will steam and go soggy.

-What Is The Best Way To Pre-Cook Tomatoes For A Pizza?
+The Best Way To Pre-Cook Tomatoes For A Pizza

 To pre-cook tomatoes for use as a pizza topping, slice or half them depending on size, and roast them in the oven.
 This will help to remove some of the water content and concentrate the flavor.

 First, preheat your oven to 450 degrees Fahrenheit.
 Then, slice the tomatoes thinly or quarter into chunks and spread them out on a baking sheet lined with parchment paper.
 If using cherry tomatoes then just half them.

 Sprinkle lightly with a little salt as this will help draw out the moisture.
 You can add herbs, garlic, and balsamic vinegar if you like.
 Roast in the oven for about 25 minutes, or until they begin to look dried out.